AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/configuring/navigating-to-screens-services-provider.md

 ---
-title: Setting up Screens Services Provider
+title: Navigating to Screens Services Provider
-description: This page describes setting up Screens Services Provider.
+description: This page describes how to navigate to Screens Services Provider.
 hide: yes
 hidefromtoc: yes
 index: no
 ---

-# Setting up Screens Services Provider {#setup-screens-services-provider}
+# Navigating to Screens Services Provider {#setup-screens-services-provider}

 ## Introduction {#introduction}